bibiliophile/cyber_audits_labs_2026/README.md

 # cyber_audits_labs_2026
-TryHackMe write-ups and screenshots of completed rooms
+TryHackMe and homelab write-ups and screenshots of completed rooms